anoved/Ground-Track-Generator/Examples/README.md

 ![Example 6 Illustration](https://github.com/anoved/Ground-Track-Generator/blob/master/Examples/Images/6.png?raw=true)

-In this image, the ground track points are color coded by `rate` - the GeoEye-1 is coming closer to the observer when the points are blue and getting further when the points are red.
+In this image, the ground track points are color coded by `rate` - the satellite is coming closer to the observer when the points are blue and getting further when the points are red.
 The attributes of the yellow highlighted points are selected in the attribute table.
 Its `azimuth` is 44.6 - very nearly to the northeast of the observer.

 ## 7